 You will notice that it gives a weird error when opening:

 This is because Nick does not yet have rights to view the dashboard.
-We need to go into the Security program and assign him Run rights.
+We need to go into the Security program and assign to him the Dashboard Users Group.